jeremytammik/voltage_controlled_relay/README.md

 ### State Machine

-The relay states and transitions are managed by a state machine (image generated using [Finite State Machine Designer](https://www.madebyevan.com/fsm/)):
+In the first approach, we used the YA_FSM library to implement a state machine to manage the relay states and transitions (image generated using [Finite State Machine Designer](https://www.madebyevan.com/fsm/)):

 <center>